samiulAbid/GO-Build-System-for-Sublime-Text-3-On-Windows/README.md

      click "Preferences > Browse Packages".
 A folder will pop-up.
 Inside this folder, a folder with name = "User" will be present.
 Navigate inside this folder("User") and just copy-paste "Go.sublime-build" inside it(inside the folder "User").
-     Then, close sublime text editor if open.
+     Then, close sublime text editor.

 4) Now, double-click "go_program_File_Structure_Creator.bat" (in order to create "xxxxxx_project"). ( Note: After double-clicking, a pop up window will appear